 Unless your business’s finances and qualifications are in absolute pristine condition, consider starting your search with these top alternative lenders:

-A Kabbage unsecured business line of credit can range from $2,000 to $250,000 with repayment terms from 6 to 12 months and flat monthly fees as low as 1.5% of your remaining debt.
+A Kabbage unsecured business line of credit can range from $2,000 to $250,000 with repayment terms of 6, 12, or 18 months and fees based on your term length:

-Plus, Kabbage offers some of the most accessible unsecured business lines of credit on the market—you’ll just need a year in business and at least $50,000 in annual revenue.
+Plus, Kabbage offers some of the most accessible unsecured business lines of credit on the market—you’ll need a minimum credit score of 640+, a year in business and at least $3,000 in monthly revenue.

 Another top alternative lender OnDeck offers unsecured business lines of credit of anywhere from $5,000 to $100,000.
 No matter your credit limit or your APR, your OnDeck unsecured business line of credit will have a six-month repayment term length and won’t have a prepayment penalty.

 That said, the credit that you use from your OnDeck limit will garner interest at an APR of at least 13.99%.

 In order to access this unsecured business line of credit, though, you’ll need to have a credit score of at least 600, at least 1 year of business, and at least $100,000 in annual revenue.

 Finally, if you and your business are more traditionally-qualified than Kabbage or OnDeck requires, then you might be able to access a more affordable unsecured business line of credit from the alternative lender Lending Club.

 That is, if you have at least one year in business, at least $50,000 in annual revenue, and a personal credit score of at least 620, then you’re eligible to work with this lender.